divio/divio-cloud-docs/introduction/07-package-addon-cloud.rst

 order.

 As the output notes, this version of the addon has been placed into the *Alpha* release channel.
-If you visit the its *Versions* page, you'll be able to change the release channel.
+If you visit its *Versions* page, you'll be able to change the release channel.